replexica/replexica/readme.md

 You can see the demo [here](https://x.com/MaxPrilutskiy/status/1781011350136734055).

+If you'd like to play with the compiler on your own, be sure to `git checkout 6c6d59e8aa27836fd608f9258ea4dea82961120f` first.

 ## 🥇 Why teams choose Replexica

 - 🔥 **Instant integration**: Set up in minutes